For Your Safety: Use Caution In and Around the Water

 Lifeguards clean the guarded beach on a daily basis during the summer, but debris may wash up or become uncovered during the night.

-For your own safety and that of others, follow all boating regulations.
 Remember that no wake is allowed in the marinas.